Laurence Tribe: Political involvement

+Trump conspiracy theories

 Tribe has stirred controversy due to his promotion of conspiracy theories about Donald Trump's fitness for the presidency.
 Dartmouth political scientist Brendan Nyhan harshly criticized Tribe, saying that he "has become an important vector of misinformation and conspiracy theories on Twitter."
 According to McKay Coppins of The Atlantic, Tribe has been "an especially active booster" of the Palmer Report, "a liberal blog known for peddling conspiracy theories".
 Tribe removed the posted tweets following the Palmer Report and contests the accuracy of the story of controversy.

 On August 8, 2023, The New York Times reported that Kenneth Chesebro, who initially laid out "a plot to use false slates of electors to subvert the 2020 election", referred to comments by Tribe, to which Tribe responded that his referred comments were "a gross misrepresentation of my scholarship” by Chesebro, and were "taken out of context".